ViralTexts/gtr-clusters/clusters/18710629-sn84026753-FutureoftheNegro.md

 and multiply in the full enjoyment of all
 the fruits of their labor.”
 There is evident candor in this remark.
-It was not made fo
+It was not made for
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:whi:batch_whi_inez_ver01:data:sn85033153:00271769726:1871062901:0095/pct:26.189252,61.666314,10.799691,7.950455/!600,600/0/default.jpg"/>
 </td>